2×2 determinants, matrix inverses, solving equations using matrices, and transformation matrices.

 An inverse matrix reverses the effect of a matrix multiplication, similar to how division reverses multiplication with ordinary numbers.

-The inverse of matrix is matrix such that:
+The inverse of matrix A is matrix A−1 such that:

-Think of it like division: "undoes" what does.
+Think of it like division: A−1 "undoes" what A does.

 When Does an Inverse Exist?